OpenMDAO/OpenMDAO-Framework/docs/surrogate/mult_outputs.rst

 ==================================

 This tutorial is a short demonstration of how to construct a MetaModel of a component with multiple outputs.
-This tutorial is based off of the :ref:`NNSurr_Meta` tutorial, with modifications for multiple inputs.
+This tutorial builds off of the :ref:`NNSurr_Meta` tutorial, with modifications for multiple outputs in a component.

-For this example, a component was written for the sine and cosine functions, called ``Trig()``.
+We created a new component called ``Trig()``.
 This component has one input and two outputs, both of which will be mimicked by the MetaModel.

 .. testcode:: Mult_out_parts